mac-comp127/painter/README.md

 The problem is that when you call `getElementAt()`, you remove _any_ element you find — including the buttons!

-(Aside: note that the eraser does _not_ remove the color and brush size UI elements.
+> Aside: Note that the eraser does _not_ remove the color and brush size UI elements.
 Why not?
 They are not directly inside the canvas; they are all inside a `GraphicsGroup` inside the canvas — a child of a child of the canvas.
 The `getElementAt()` method will look inside groups, but the `remove()` method only allow you to remove immediate children.
-So the canvas says, “Sorry, I don’t have that element!” and nothing happens.)
+So the canvas says, “Sorry, I don’t have that element!” and nothing happens.

 One solution would be to try to look at the matched element and figure out whether it is part of the painting or part of the controls.
 But that would be a *brittle change*: we want to be able to add new kinds of controls and new kinds of brushes, without constantly having to worry about making sure the eraser correctly identifies which is which.